 Obama Administration Announces College Scorecard

 Are you worried about the cost of attending college?
 Well, you’re not alone – and the President has taken notice.
-During the 2013 State of the Union last week, President Obama announced the launch of an interactive web-based tool that can help students and their families research the cost of attending particular colleges: the “College Scorecard.”
+During the 2013 State of the Union, President Obama announced the launch of an interactive web-based tool that can help students and their families research the cost of attending particular colleges: the “College Scorecard.”

 The College Scorecard is an interactive database that gives students and their families important information about higher education institutions, including costs, graduation rate, loan default rate, average amount borrowed and employment.

 “My administration will release a new ‘College Scorecard’ that parents and students can use to compare schools based on a simple criteria – where you can get the most bang for your educational buck,” said President Obama.